1980 Georgia Bulldogs football team: Clemson

 In the games that followed, Georgia raced to a 6–0 start by knocking off Clemson (20–16), TCU (34–3), Ole Miss (28–21), and Vanderbilt (41–0).
 Walker ran for 121 yards against Clemson and 69 more versus TCU—including a 41-yard run.
 Georgia's 20-16 win over Clemson was even closer than the score indicated, as the Tigers held Georgia to just 155 total yards, of offense which was just 34 more than Walker's rush total.
 Walker needed help from senior CB/PR Scott Woerner to get past defensive-minded Clemson as the return man delivered with a 67-yard punt return for a score early in the first quarter as the Bulldogs would go on to win a close one.

 Ole Miss

 Walker missed much of the Ole Miss game with an injury.

 Vanderbilt

 In the Vandy game on October 18, Walker had 23 rushes for a career-high 283 yards, scoring on long touchdown runs of 60, 48, and 53 yards.

 South Carolina

 The special teams and defense gave Georgia the upper hand in the two weekends that followed and helped the Bulldogs get past Kentucky (27–0) and South Carolina (13–10).
-The win in Athens, Georgia over the Gamecocks on November 1 featured Walker matching up with the 1980 Heisman Trophy winner, George Rogers.
-Georgia got out to a 13–0 lead early in the third quarter and held on to win by 3 points.
-Walker's 76-yard touchdown run gave Georgia a commanding lead at 10–0 with early in the 3rd quarter.
+The win in Athens, Georgia over the Gamecocks on November 1 featured Walker matching up with the eventual Heisman Trophy winner, George Rogers.
+Georgia got out to a 13–0 lead early in the third quarter and held on to win by three points.
+Walker's 76-yard touchdown run gave Georgia a commanding lead at 10–0 with early in the third quarter.
 Walker rushed 43 times for 219 yards.
+Rogers similarly kept pace, gaining 168 yards on 35 carries.